 Weight-loss surgery, known medically as bariatric surgery, is performed on patients who are approximately 100 pounds or more overweight and have been unsuccessful with diet and exercise programs, and weight-loss medications.
 Someone who is 60–80 pounds overweight may qualify if he or she has a medical condition related to obesity.

-Mercy is an accredited center of the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program.
-That offers weightloss surgery with efficacy, efficiency and safety matched by fewer than 30% of the hospitals that perform bariatric surgery across the country.
+Mercy is an accredited center of the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program that offers weightloss surgery with efficacy, efficiency and safety.

 Shawn M. Garber, MD, chief of bariatric surgery at Mercy, and his colleagues in the New York Bariatric Group, Spencer A. Holover, MD, John D. Angstadt, MD, Eric A. Sommer, MD, Nikhilesh Sekhar, MD, and Jeffrey W. Chiao, MD, have performed thousands of minimally invasive weightloss procedures.
 In addition to its specially trained bariatric surgery team, the hospital has a dedicated bariatric unit with rooms and accommodations specially designed for post-surgery comfort and privacy.